kolasniwash/udacity-nanodegrees/data-engineer/project-2-data-warehouse/README.md

 ### Project Objectives

 1. Implement star schema in AWS Redshift
-2. Stage the data in Redshift
+2. Stage data from S3 into Redshift
 3. Load data from stage into star schema.

 ### Technologies Used